-The old primer lets go of the substrate in a series of blisters that go right back to the original surface.
-The fault is not the latest topcoat, but that the old primer can no longer perform.
+If the old primer lets go of the substrate in a series of blisters that go right back to the original surface, the fault is not the latest topcoat, but that the old primer can no longer perform.

 The presence of these blisters is a sure sign that total removal is necessary as patching up is only a palliative.
 There may, however, only be a constrained area that needs this treatment - areas that have had the most exposure to the weather.